SkylineCommunications/dataminer-docs-connectors/connector/doc/Qbit_SIMux.md

 # Qbit SIMux

-The **Qbit SI Multiplexer** is used to configure the *Service Information* data within transport streams on individual PID level.
-From multiple inputs, it's possible to define per PID from which input it will be used by using the PID groups available on the device.
+The **Qbit SI Multiplexer** is used to configure the service information data within transport streams on individual PID level.
+Per PID, it is possible to define which of the multiple inputs will be used, by using the PID groups available on the device.

 The **Qbit SIMux** connector shows status information for the device and can be used to configure the device.